johnowusuduah/github-workflow/README.md

 Keeping your branches list clean makes it easier to stay organized and know which branches are active.

-## III.
+## IV.
 If Other PRs Are Approved Before Yours and/or the Main Branch Diverges from the Branch
 > Your pull request will end up with a merge conflict.
 This is because the main branch has progressed while your branch has not incorporated those new changes.
 >
 > GitHub will mark the pull request as having conflicts that need to be resolved before merging.